naikari/naikari/Contributing.md

 Other than that, please use your best judgment and focus on making the code readable and consistent above all else.

+### Writing Style

+If your contribution includes writing user-facing dialog, you should be aware of the writing style we use:

+* All user-facing text should be in U.S. English, including U.S. English spelling and U.S. English grammar and vocabulary.
+* The word "OK" should always be spelled as "OK" (just the two letters, fully capitalized, with no additional punctuation).
+This is to ensure consistency.
+* Paragraphs must be separated by double-newline breaks where applicable.
+* Story text in dialog boxes are meant to resemble the writing of a novel, with a mixture of descriptions and quotations.
+Note the following writing style specifics:
+  * All narrative writing must be in the present tense.
+  * For writing purposes, the player is treated as if they *are* their character.
+Thus, the player's character must be written about in the second-person (i.e. referred to as "you", as if you are speaking of the player).
+  * The player's character must *not* be given quoted dialog under any circumstance.
+Where the player's character needs to speak, such speech must be instead described in as ambiguous of terms as possible, to preserve the illusion that the player *is* their character.
+* Where there is a lot of story text, textboxes should be text-dense so that players don't have to advance to another textbox too often.
+  For average-sized paragraphs, each textbox should generally contain 2–3 paragraphs.
+* Where there are multiple textboxes presented in a row, each textbox should be understandable on its own.
+For example, a yes/no dialog box which contains only the text, "Will you do it?" would not be acceptable, even if a previous dialog box explained what "it" is, since it's impossible for the player to review previous text to develop even a basic understanding.
+  * This does *not* mean that all context must be present in every dialog box; it only means that there must be *some* context which helps players understand the core of what the dialog box is about, even if they didn't notice important context in a previous dialog box.
+For example, it is perfectly acceptable (and even preferred) for subsequent approaches to a mission-granting NPC to present an abbreviated version of their request, but the abbreviated version must be understandable enough for the player to reasonably make an informed decision on whether or not to accept the mission, even if they don't understand the story reason for *why* they're being given the mission.

 ## Contributing Artwork

 Artwork is stored in a separate repository, known as a submodule, so if